ntop/n2n/packages/openwrt/README.md

 This instructions explain how to build an OpenWRT .ipk package for n2n.

-Before going on, it is required to have a working cross-compiling build environment for the OpenWRT version installed into your device.
+You will either need to build a full OpenWRT buildchain (See the github action for building openwrt.yml for some example steps) or have a working cross-compiling build environment for the OpenWRT version installed into your device.

+### Downloading a cross-compiling build environment

 This usually comes down to the following steps:

 1. Download and extract the SDK toolchain for your device.
 The toolchain must match the *exact* OpenWRT version installed in your device.
 Toolchain